timothee-haudebourg/cc-traits/README.md

 ## Usage

-Such traits can be used to define collections with special properties, indepently of the actual internal data structure.
+Such traits can be used to define collections with special properties, independently of the actual internal data structure.
 For instance the following code defines an `Ordered<S>` stack collection, guarantying the well-sortedness of the elements in the stack.